davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

-Defining such a register variable does not reserve the register; it remains available for other uses in places where flow control determines the variables value is not live.
+Defining such a register variable does not reserve the register; it remains available for other uses in places where flow control determines the variable's value is not live.

 This option does not guarantee that GCC generates code that has this variable in the register you specify at all times.
 You may not